uwindsorvgdc/Governance/President/04-Club-Membership.md

 11. Notwithstanding (10), a person who is removed by an action of a Moderator for violation of or as a result of the application of a Discriminatory Policy is not dismissed as a Member and retains privileges of membership after being removed.
 12. A person for whom a Ban is issued and who attempts to, by circumvention or by alternative account, rejoin the Discord shall not be admitted as a member unless the Head of Community or a delegate thereof may rescind the Ban, unless the Ban was issued for violation of or as a result of the application of a Discriminatory Policy.
 13. Notwithstanding (12), a person for whom a ban was so rescinded on application of a Discriminatory Policy shall not be admitted as a member as a result of such a s rescindment.
 14. Any Elligible Member who is admitted in a manner consistent with this section shall, through the means available, ensure that their display name is accurately set to their Real Name as defined by this Regulation.
-Any person who does not comply with this section shall not be considered a General Member of the VGDC.
+Any person who does not comply with this section shall not be considered a General Member of the VGDC and shall not be availed of the privileges of that membership.

 ## §3 Membership by Special Exemption